gristlabs/ts-interface-builder/README.md

 ```

 `ts-joi-schema-generator` in a build step that converts some TypeScript interfaces
-to a new TypeScript file (with `-ti.ts` extension) that provides a runtime
+to a new TypeScript file (with `-schema.ts` extension) that provides a runtime
 description of the interface.
 These are Joi schemas, and are ready to use as-is.

 ```
 `npm bin`/ts-joi-schema-generator [options] <typescript-files...>
 ```

-By default, produces `<ts-file>-ti.ts` file for each input file, which has
+By default, produces `<ts-file>-schema.ts` file for each input file, which has
 runtime definitions for all types in the input file.
 For example, if you have a
 TypeScript file that defines some types: